tadashibashi/gbstudio-mod-example/readme.md

 `make TARGET=/path/to/rom.gb SONG=/path/to/song.mod`

-## Workflow Suggestion
+## Composer Workflow Suggestion

 You might find it useful to use Emulicious' (Game Boy emulator) automatic ROM reload feature, so that your song gets reloaded everytime you rebuild the ROM.

-In the game ROM you can press start to stop the music.
+When playing the ROM, you can press start to stop the music.

 ## Final Remarks